aedenj/apache-flink-kotlin-starter/README.md

 ### Using the Job Cluster

+1. Run `make flink-start`.
+2. Verify the cluster is running by [navigating to the UI](http://localhost:8081/)

-Run `make flink-start`.
-This will run the job within a job cluster that is setup in [`flink-job-cluster.yml`](https://github.com/aedenj/apache-flink-kotlin-starter/blob/main/docker/flink-job-cluster.yml).
+This will run the job with the cluster defined in [`flink-job-cluster.yml`](https://github.com/aedenj/apache-flink-kotlin-starter/blob/main/docker/flink-job-cluster.yml).
 By default the cluster runs one task manager and one slot however this can be changed.
 The `make flink-start` command accepts two parameters `NUM_TASK_MANAGERS` and `NUM_TASK_SLOTS`.
 For example, one can run